What Is a Network Hub? Uses, Risks, and Better Solutions

 A network hub is a hardware device used to connect multiple devices to a single network.
 The hub serves as a central point of connection, enabling communication between all connected devices.

-Operating at Layer 1 (the physical layer) of the OSI model, a network hub broadcasts data packets to all of its connected devices, regardless of which device the data is intended for.
+A network hub operates at Layer 1 (the physical layer) of the OSI (Open Systems Interconnection) model; it broadcasts data packets to all of its connected devices, regardless of which device the data is intended for.

-Hubs were once a standard part of network infrastructure, used to connect multiple machines in a local network LAN.
+Hubs were once a standard part of network infrastructure, used to connect multiple machines in a local area network (LAN).
 Today, they have largely been replaced by more sophisticated devices like network switches.

 How Do Network Hubs Work?